km1036/Green_Stock_Analysis_with_Matplotlib/README.md

 <img src="https://github.com/katmarcin/Green_Stock_Analysis_with_Matplotlib/blob/0f56ed7087b80cf68a06abc3c4d760ce1f0fa3f9/images/stock_close.jpg" />

 ## Stock Volume

+### Volume is used to measure the relative significance of a market move.
+The higher the volume during a price move, the more significant the move.
+Up volume indicates bullish trading and down volume indicates bearish trading.

 <img src="https://github.com/katmarcin/Green_Stock_Analysis_with_Matplotlib/blob/0f56ed7087b80cf68a06abc3c4d760ce1f0fa3f9/images/volume.jpg" />

 ## Total Stock Traded

+### Total number of stocks traded over a period of time.
+When prices fall with the stock volume going up, it indicates that more investors are selling that particular stock.
+If the prices increases with the stock volume going down, more investors are buying the stock.

 <img src="https://github.com/katmarcin/Green_Stock_Analysis_with_Matplotlib/blob/0f56ed7087b80cf68a06abc3c4d760ce1f0fa3f9/images/tt.jpg" />

 ## Argmax

+The pandas' argmax function returns the index of the greatest number in the indicated row or column.
+Axis=0 is used to indicate the column and axis=1 is used to indicate the row.
+Pandas' iloc function is used to return the argmax index's row with all its corresponding information from the dataset.

 <img src="https://github.com/katmarcin/Green_Stock_Analysis_with_Matplotlib/blob/0f56ed7087b80cf68a06abc3c4d760ce1f0fa3f9/images/argmax.jpg" />

 ## Moving Averages

+Moving average or rolling average is used as a technical analysis tool to smooth out price data.
+It's a fantastic method to eliminating noise that regular line graphs of stock data characteristically produce, especially when examining open and close prices.
+In pandas, the rolling function is applied to calculate the moving average of a series of observations (window).
+Mean is calculated using the mean function on the object of window obtained.

+A short window (50) and long window (100) are used to compare the moving average outputs.

 <img src="https://github.com/katmarcin/Green_Stock_Analysis_with_Matplotlib/blob/0f56ed7087b80cf68a06abc3c4d760ce1f0fa3f9/images/movingav.jpg" />